global-ban-association-next/discord-mcbe-gban/README_en.md

 You can custom websocket server and discord bot.
 There is an example script in `scripts/index.js`.
 The `server` is SocketBE's Server instance.
 See [SocketBE Page](https://github.com/tutinoko2048/SocketBE) to get more information.
 The file set in config `scripts_entry` is automatically loaded.

+### GBAN
+Ban known hackers managed by Global Ban Association Next.
+Set `gban/enable` to true in config.
+Players registered on whitelist will not be kicked.

 ## Contributing & Translation
 Please send PR or Issue if you have any bugs or improvements!